 Do smart locks require batteries?

-While most of the best smart locks come with in-built rechargeable battery packs that can usually be recharged using a USB-C cable, a few devices still require AA alkaline batteries or similar to be swapped out every so often.
-These are becoming less common, however, and smart locks generally don't use a huge amount of battery power at a time.
+Most of the best smart locks come with in-built rechargeable battery packs that can usually be recharged using a USB-C cable, but a few devices still require AA alkaline batteries or smaller CR-type batteries to be swapped out every so often.
+These are becoming less common, however, and it's not a huge issue anyway: smart locks generally don't use a huge amount of battery power at a time.

 Can smart locks be hacked?

 Like any internet-connected device, there is a risk that someone could hack smart locks.
 However, some good security practices will help minimize the risk.
-If there’s a default password on the smart lock, always change it and opt for a unique password, avoiding duplicating passwords from other accounts, and using a mix of upper and lower case letters, numbers, and special characters.
-Ensure it doesn’t contain personally identifiable information, either.
-Make sure your home Wi-Fi also has a strong and secure password, and the firmware for a smart lock is up-to-date.
+If there’s a default password on the smart lock, always change it and opt for a unique password; don't ever re-use passwords from other accounts, and make sure you use a mix of upper and lower case letters, numbers, and special characters.
+A password should never include personal words like a child's name, date of birth or car registration plate.
+Make sure your home Wi-Fi also has a strong and secure password, and that the firmware for your smart lock is up-to-date.